dusty-nv/jetson-inference/docs/segnet-camera-2.md

           ```
 You can combine the usage of these flags as needed, and there are additional command line parameters available for loading custom models.
 Launch the application with the `--help` flag to recieve more info, or see the [`Examples`](../README.md#code-examples) readme.

-Below are some typical scenarios for launching the program.
-See [this table](segnet-console-2.md#pre-trained-segmentation-models-available) for available networks to use.
+Below are some typical scenarios for launching the program - see [this table](segnet-console-2.md#pre-trained-segmentation-models-available) for the models available to use.

 #### C++